Tilburg: Museums

-Tilburg has an outstanding museum of Modern Art, De Pont, which houses works from renowned artists such as Ai Weiwei, Anish Kapoor and Richard Serra.
-There is also a large textile museum, offering not only a historical view in its former factory, but also a laboratory for design, production and development of textile as a material.
+Tilburg has a renowned museum of contemporary art, De Pont, which houses works from artists such as Ai Weiwei, Anish Kapoor and Richard Serra.
+The museum, which opened in 1992, is housed in a former wool mill, an important piece of Tilburg's history.
+Anish Kapoor's artwork 'Skymirror' is displayed on the square in front of the museum.
+Also in the field of contemporary arts is the SEA Foundation Tilburg, an internationally oriented art foundation, exhibition space and artist residence for artists, writers and curators.
+Tilburg also hosts a significant textile museum, offering not only a historical view in its former factory, but also a laboratory for design, production and development of textile as a material.
+It opened in 1958.